blwh/blwh.github.io/cv.md

 ### Appointments held

-**from 2024** Research, teaching and outreach in IceLab, Umeå University.
-Umeå
+**from 2024** Research, teaching and outreach at IceLab, Umeå University, Umeå

 **2019-2024** University teaching at 20% as a part of my PhD education, Umeå University, Umeå